DoctorWh012/Client-Side-Prediction/README.md

 It is used for hiding the latency from the server receiving the input and sending it back to the player

 # Server reconciliation
-Sometimes the player's position may dirft from the position on the server, As our enviroment is server authoritative we always trust the server
+Sometimes the client position may drift from the position on the server, As our enviroment is server authoritative we always trust the server
-This means snaping the player to the position received from the server and processing the inputs again resulting in a prediction of what the correct position is
+This means snaping the client to the position received from the server and processing the inputs again resulting in a prediction of what the correct position is

 # Requirements
 In this demo i am using [Riptide Networking](https://riptide.tomweiland.net/manual/overview/about-riptide.html) but you can use any networking implementation